- Cost Inflation Index (CII) for FY 2023-24 (AY 2024-25) - CII Table, Calculation & Examples

 What is a Short-term Capital Asset?

 Any sale of a capital asset results in either profit or loss.
-A short-term capital asset is a property or an asset that is sold before 24 months of purchasing or acquiring it.
+A short-term capital asset is a property or an asset that is sold before a specified time period of purchasing or acquiring it.
 Such a property is known as short-term capital asset.
 On the other hand, any gain arising on the transfer of property after 24 months (immovable asset) or 36 months (movable asset) from the date of acquisition is known as long-term capital gain.

 What is a Short-term Capital Gain on Property?